 VanHemert proudly asserts his Korean-American identity through his music, sometimes reharmonizing traditional Korean melodies into a contemporary jazz idiom.
 As the world grapples with racism and xenophobia—embodied by the unjust hostility toward Asian-Americans in the midst of a global pandemic—VanHemert fights back with the unflinching musical retort, I am not a virus.

-Dr. Jordan VanHemert is a West Michigan-based saxophonist, composer, and educator.
-He currently serves on the faculty at Hope College, where he is the an Assistant Professor of Music Instruction in saxophone and jazz studies.
-He is also the Music Director of the Holland Concert Jazz Orchestra.
-He holds degrees in music from Central Michigan University, the University of Michigan, and the University of Illinois Urbana-Champaign.
+VanHemert serves on the faculty at Hope College as Assistant Professor of Music Instruction in saxophone and jazz studies.
+He is also the Music Director of the Holland Concert Jazz Orchestra, a 501(c)(3) nonprofit organization dedicated to jazz advocacy, education, and performance.
+As an active composer, VanHemert has fulfilled commissions for ensembles across the country, including works for the Zenith Saxophone Quartet, Friends University Vocal Jazz Ensemble, the Bradley University Jazz Ensemble, Greenhill (TX) School Flute Choir, and many others.
+He holds degrees from Central Michigan University, the University of Michigan, and the University of Illinois Urbana-Champaign.

 VanHemert is a Vandoren Artist-Clinician and Selmer Paris Saxophones Performing Artist.
 He performs exclusively on Vandoren reeds and mouthpieces and Selmer Paris saxophones.